studios-network/studios-network.github.io/MotionCapture/motive.md

-# Motive and Unreal Setup Guide
+# Motive Setup Guide

 ## Introduction
-This guide will help you set up and integrate Motive and Unreal Engine for motion capture and animation projects.
+This guide will help you set up and integrate Motive for motion capture and animation projects.

 ## Step 1: Launch Motive.
    - Upon launch, you may notice all cameras in a straight line, indicating they are not calibrated.